 It is thought that matter and antimatter were formed in nearly equal amounts during the birth of the universe, but there was an extremely tiny excess of matter over antimatter, about one in ten million.
 Almost all of the matter and antimatter annihilated each other, and only the tiny excess of matter remained to form almost everything we see in the universe today.
 The process through how this tiny excess of matter was generated is called baryogenesis, which is still a mysterious process where speculation abounds.

-Mark of Cosmic Variance is writing and editing a series of excellent posts about baryogenesis.
-Starting off with an introduction to the problem, so far he has talked about the theories of electroweak baryogenesis and leptogenesis.
+Among the theories for how baryogenesis may have happened, there are electroweak baryogenesis and leptogenesis.
 They are based on speculative theories of particle physics that have not yet been confirmed experimentally, which can be exciting for particle physicists since it means that they still have plenty left to do.

 Whatever the mechanism, it must have happened uniformly across the universe after inflation, so mechanisms that are predicted to generate random amounts of excess matter or antimatter cannot be the vehicle for baryogenesis.
 Mechanisms for baryogenesis will have to take advantage of miniscule asymmetries between matter and antimatter, asymmetries that will have to arise in theories of physics that have yet to be discovered and confirmed.